2009–10 Blackpool F.C. season: Season summary

 In the first leg of the semi-finals, which took place on 8 May, Blackpool hosted Nottingham Forest at Bloomfield Road.
 The Seasiders won 2–1.
 Three days later, they met at the City Ground in the second leg.
 Forest took the lead after seven minutes, but Blackpool equalised eleven minutes into the second half.
 The hosts regained the lead on 66 minutes, but the visitors drew level again six minutes later.
 Blackpool went ahead for the first time four minutes later, and extended their lead on 79 minutes, with D. J. Campbell completing his first career hat-trick.
 Forest pulled one back in injury time, but Blackpool held on for a 4–3 win on the night and a 6–4 aggregate over the two legs and progressed to the final.
 Forest manager Billy Davies, who belittled Blackpool after the first leg, was sacked at the end of the following 2010–11 season after again failing at the play-offs stage.

 The Final saw Blackpool face the victors of the other semi-final, Cardiff City, at Wembley on 22 May.
 The Bluebirds took the lead on nine minutes through Michael Chopra, but Charlie Adam levelled with a free-kick four minutes later.
 The Welsh side re-took the lead on 37 minutes, but once again their advantage lasted only four minutes, Gary Taylor-Fletcher heading in from a goal-line scramble.
 In first-half injury time, Brett Ormerod netted to give the Seasiders the lead for the first time, and that is how the score remained.
 Blackpool had won promotion to the Premier League for the first time.

 The five players who were on loan to Blackpool at the end of the season – D. J. Campbell (from Leicester City), Andy Butler (Huddersfield Town), Barry Bannan (Aston Villa), Séamus Coleman (Everton) and Stephen Dobbie (Swansea City) — remained at the club until the conclusion of the civic reception that was held for the team in Blackpool on 24 May.
 On 26 May, Stephen McPhee, who had been out injured since January 2009, announced his retirement from the game at the age of 28.
 The same day, Blackpool announced that five players would not be offered new contracts when they expired.
 As such, they left the club on 1 July.
-The players in question were Al Bangura, Hameur Bouazza, Joe Martin, Danny Mitchley and Daniel Nardiello.
+The players in question were Al Bangura, Hamer Bouazza, Joe Martin, Danny Mitchley and Daniel Nardiello.